athos/Postmortem/README.md

 #### `make-unsafe-session`

-In Clojure, an ordinary session, created by `make-session`, is inherently thread safe, so you can safely share and update it across more than one threads:
+In Clojure, an ordinary session (created by `make-session`) is inherently thread safe, so you can safely share and update it across more than one threads: